If you are a man who can't ejaculate during sex or masturbation, help is at hand!

 Yes!
 I really mean that – you can easily change things so you can ejaculate normally during sex.

 No matter what's holding you back right now, no matter how long you make love without coming, no matter what stimulation you need, and no matter what it currently takes for you to get to your climax, you can discover how to enjoy normal intercourse in a matter of weeks.

-You see, I've been running a website on delayed ejaculation for over 10 years, and in that time I've helped hundreds, if not thousands, of men to solve their difficulties and to get over their ejaculation problems, so they can enjoy normal sexual intercourse and rewarding physical relationships.
+You see, I've been running a website on delayed ejaculation for over 10 years, and in that time I've helped hundreds, if not thousands, of men to solve their difficulties and to get over their difficulties ejaculating, so they can enjoy normal sexual intercourse and rewarding physical relationships.